adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/radiobutton/v1/radiobutton/README.md

 ## Features

-* Provides the following type of input:
+* Provides the following type of input in form of radio button:
     * string
     * boolean
     * number